Papadakis Integrated Sciences Building

 Biology research faculty, whose work ranges from biodiversity conservation to cancer and Alzheimer’s research, each have a lab in the building that is equipped with the latest technology (not to mention some of the best views of University City).
 In Ken Lacovara’s specially designed fossil lab, students are already back to work piecing together the most complete skeleton of a supermassive dinosaur (the fruits of Lacovara’s five-year Patagonian expedition).

 In addition to the laboratories, the essence of the PISB—a place for faculty and students to interact, to discuss and discover—can be felt in the open atrium, in the “collaboratories” on the second, third, and fourth floors, and in the brightly lit classrooms and lecture halls.

-Murasko thanked a number of people for their role in completing the building: former provost Judith Pitney, late biology department head Dr. Mary K. Howett, current head of biology Dr. Jeffery Twiss, and, most pointedly, Dr. Aleister Saunders, whom she referred to as the “voice of the College” throughout the process.
+Murasko thanked a number of people for their role in completing the building: former provost Judith Pitney, late biology department head Mary K. Howett, PhD, current head of biology Jeffery Twiss, PhD, and, most pointedly, Aleister Saunders, PhD, whom she referred to as the “voice of the College” throughout the process.

 Saunders, associate professor and associate department head of biology, also spoke at the PISB opening and remarked on his initial shock at being asked to represent the College to the architects, the construction company and to Drexel’s own facilities department.

 "The renowned architect Frank Lloyd Wright said that a building’s ‘form and function should be one, joined in spiritual union.’
 Although I may have had my doubts as to my fitness to serve in this role, the administration was acting from greater wisdom,” said Saunders.
 “I was asked to join the team because the administration knew that for this building to succeed, users needed to be integral to the process from start to finish.
 If Mr. Wright were to spend a day with us here, I believe he would agree that this building is a shining and elegant example of the union of form and function.”